Reconciliation Action Plan

 We are dedicated in advocating the increased representation of Aboriginal and Torres Strait Islander people in our workforce and community and we aim to achieve this through the actions outlined in this Reconciliation Action Plan (RAP).

-illuminance Solutions is a Reconciliation WA (RECWA) member since July 2019.
+illuminance Solutions has been a Reconciliation WA (RECWA) member since July 2019.

 At the heart of every business are the people behind it.
 At illuminance Solutions, we pride ourselves on our commitment to our clients, our team and our collaboration partners.
 We genuinely strive to develop trusted relationships.